-That is a dilemma that writers often face, as they oscillate between the desire to be accepted by their peers, and the creative impulse to ‘tell the truth, no matter how unpleasant or ridiculing of others it might be.
+That is a dilemma that writers often face, as they oscillate between the desire to be accepted by their peers, and the creative impulse to ‘tell the truth’, no matter how unpleasant or ridiculing of others it might be.

 Often, it can lead to being socially ostracized (and in this century, the unique experience of being trolled on social media).

 However, many of the best Russian writers have always faced this challenge.
 Back in the late 1930s, an unbelievable number were either executed, exiled or sent to Gulags during the infamous Soviet purges by Stalin.* Their crime?
-Opposing the state (like publically reading a poem referring to Stalin as ‘a wolf’, in the case of poet Osip Mandelstam).
+Opposing the state (like publicly reading a poem referring to Stalin as ‘a wolf’, in the case of poet Osip Mandelstam).

 However, I have just come across a PEN America interview from 1981 with Vladimir Voinovich, a writer from the other end of the Soviet era, the 60s and 70s.
 His transgression was to write a satire of the Red Army through his book The Life and Extraordinary Adventures of Private Ivan Chonkin, based on his four years of peacetime service in the army.

-It is a very funny book, with an equally funny movie made by Czech director Jiri Menzel, about a hapless WWII soldier who accidentally crashes his fighter plane by a Russian village, and begins a romantic relationship with local farm girl, Nyura, while still attempting to fulfill his military duties.
+It is a very funny book, with an equally funny movie made by Czech director Jiri Menzel, about a hapless WWII soldier who accidentally crashes his fighter plane near a Russian village, and begins a romantic relationship with local farm girl, Nyura, while still attempting to fulfill his military duties.